 But, with cooking, now you’re talking!
 With cooking there is much more freedom and room to experiment, modify and invent.
 You add your own special spin to flavor up the dish.
 Love that!

-Voice acting is definitely like cooking- there is improv and seasoning you add– that you are expected to add– on the fly.
-It takes a while to get used to it, but you need to add more than is listed in the recipe (your script) and apply it with panache.
+Voice acting in animation and games is definitely like cooking- there is improv and seasoning you add– that you are expected to add– on the fly.
+It may take a while to get the knack, but you need to add more than is listed in the recipe (your script) and apply it with panache.

 So: When you look at your recipe, I mean script, I hearby and hence forth give you permission to:

 Add pre-life (and post-life) -Leading in with an unscripted chuckle, a sigh, a skeptical “um,” a gasp, etc. is called pre-life.
 None of these were written into your script, but any one of a thousand utterances of expression can be added to give life, emphasis and extended meaning to your performance.
 Same goes for the end of sentences, the in-between too!

 Add spaces A good actor can fill space with meaning.
 You have the freedom to add pauses, hesitation, even silence- if the scene painted by the script warrants it.
 If you are acting well, you fill this space meaningfully.
 If you are off- the space will fell empty and awkward.
 There is an art to bringing meaning to silence.

 Ignore punctuation (ellipsis or all caps or exclamation points, for instance) Sure, you can give a take honoring every ellipsis or exclamation point or ALL CAPS words, but on subsequent takes, feel free to ignore or rearrange, if it feels right.
 The best result doesn’t always flow from the writer trying to control every breath or emphasis.
 Your living performance may well produce something way better than s/he imagined, if you let it breath and live free.